hideack/pivot-table-creator/README.md

 - `--weeklyTotals`: Include weekly totals in the output based on the USA calendar system where weeks start on Sunday (default: false)
 - `--monthlyTotals`: Include monthly totals in the output (default: false)
 - `--omitBody`: Omit the main body of the pivot table and include only the totals (default: false)
+- `--matchListFile <matchListFile>`: Path to the file containing the list of rows to be included in the pivot table.
+Each row in this file represents a string to be matched in the input data (default: null).

 ## License